curl/everything-curl/usingcurl-connections.md

-On machines with multiple network interfaces that are connected to multiple networks, there are siutuations where you can decide which network interface you'd prefer the outgoing network traffic to use.
+On machines with multiple network interfaces that are connected to multiple networks, there are siutuations where you can decide which network interface you would prefer the outgoing network traffic to use.
 Or which originating IP address (out of the multiple ones you have) to use in the communication.

-Tell curl which network interface, which IP address or even host name that you'd like to "bind" your local end of the communication to, with the `--interface` option:
+Tell curl which network interface, which IP address or even host name that you wouldd like to "bind" your local end of the communication to, with the `--interface` option:

     curl --interface eth1 https://www.example.com/